flov/Hitchlog/README.md

 Hitchhiking enables the traveller, to have an eventful journey, to learn more about our fellow human beings and many more things.

-# Contributing to Hitchlog
+# Technology

-Any contribution is highly appreciated!

 ## Reporting Bugs

-Add an [issue on GitHub](https://github.com/flov/Hitchlog/issues) with a reproduction of the bug including workflows or screenshots.
-If possible, submit a Pull Request with a failing test.
-If you'd rather take matters into your own hands, fix the bug yourself (jump down to the "Contributing (Step-by-step)" section).
+Add an [issue on GitHub](https://github.com/flov/Hitchlog/issues) and document how to reproduce the bug.
+Adding screenshots also helps a lot.